Economic inactivity

 The data shows that:

-the highest rate of economic inactivity for women was in the combined Pakistani and Bangladeshi ethnic group (51%)
+- the highest rate of economic inactivity for women was in the combined Pakistani and Bangladeshi ethnic group (48%) – the lowest rate was in the white ‘other’ group (18%)

-the highest rate for men was in the mixed ethnic group (27%)
+- the highest rate of economic inactivity among men was in the mixed ethnic group (28%) – the lowest rate was in the white ‘other’ group (11%)

 7. By ethnicity and age